 On spotting and finding red flags

 Be ready to be alert to red flags when you look at homes and do trust your gut, from the visuals to the stuff you can’t see.
 “I walked through so many houses that just weren’t clean and tidy, and it just made me wonder other things the previous owners neglected to do to maintain the place.
-Some houses reeked of smoke, basements that had electrical wire hanging down from the ceiling, cigarette burns on the bedroom floors.”
+Some houses reeked of smoke, basements that had electrical wire hanging down from the ceiling and were in immediate need of richtek electricians, cigarette burns on the bedroom floors.”
 Ask your realtor if you can move the furniture and rugs to see underneath, how old the property is and how new the drains, gutters and boiler are, and bring someone to check out places with you.

 On how much money you should really have before you take out a mortgage